 In February, it also approved a new single-dose vaccine, Sputnik Light, a component of Sputnik V.

 People can experience side effects from vaccines.

-India has a 34-year-old surveillance programme for monitoring "adverse events" following immunisation.
+India has a three-decade-old surveillance programme for monitoring "adverse events" following immunisation.
 Experts say a failure to transparently report such incidents could lead to fear-mongering around vaccines.